 Forest is a somewhat small town located in the state of Virginia.
-With a population of 9,324 people and four constituent neighborhoods, Forest is the 75th largest community in Virginia.
+With a population of 11,709 people and three constituent neighborhoods, Forest is the 69th largest community in Virginia.

 Also of interest is that Forest has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Forest in 2010 was $32,147, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,588 for a family of four.
+The per capita income in Forest in 2018 was $43,989, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $175,956 for a family of four.
 However, Forest contains both very wealthy and poor people as well.

+Forest is a very ethnically-diverse town.
 The people who call Forest home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Forest residents report their race to be White, followed by Asian.
-Important ancestries of people in Forest include German, Irish, Scottish, and Scots-Irish.
+The greatest number of Forest residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Forest include English, German, Irish, Polish, and Italian.

 The most common language spoken in Forest is English.
-Other important languages spoken here include Korean and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.